Stability Analysis for Electromagnetic Waveguides. Part 1: Acoustic and Homogeneous Electromagnetic Waveguides: Stability for Maxwell's equations

-The following example shows that multiple eigenvalues can arise. \begin{example}[Cylindrical waveguide] Consider the Dirichlet or Neumann Laplace eigenvalue problem in a unit circle,
+The following example shows that multiple eigenvalues can arise. \begin{example}[Cylindrical waveguide] Consider the Dirichlet or Neumann Laplace eigenvalue problem in a unit disk $B_1(0)$

-For the Dirichlet problem the operator is positive definite, so $\nu > 0 $, for the Neumann problem, $u = \mathrm{const}$ corresponds to zero eigenvalue, all other eigenvalues are positive as well.
-Rewriting the operator in polar coordinates $r,\theta$,
+For the Dirichlet problem the operator is positive definite, so $\nu > 0 $, for the Neumann problem, $u = \mathrm{const}$ corresponds to the zero eigenvalue, all other eigenvalues are positive as well.
+By introducing polar coordinates $(r,\theta)$ and separating variables, one arrives at eigenpairs $(u,\JMM{\nu^2})$ of the form